10cupsfiltered water for cookingAdd more water as needed. Add I cup every 20 minutes of time over 40 minutes.

 Cover the pot with the lid, but not all the way.
 If completely covered it will boil over and the liquid will spill all over the stove top.
 I use a clothes pin on the side of the pot to keep the lid slightly off the pot.
 Clothes pins have a groove that the lid can rest on so the lid stays in place (see the photo above).

 Let the chickpeas simmer at a rolling boil until done.
 Check at least 3 beans as they can vary in doneness.
-Chickpeas can cook to the right tenderness in as little as 20 minutes and up to 90 minutes after water has come to a boil.
+Chickpeas can cook to the right tenderness in as little as 20 to 30 minutes minutes and up to 90 minutes after water has come to a boil.
 Check at 20 minutes just in case.
-The average time is 40 minutes for the chickpeas I purchase regularly.
+The average time is 40 minutes for the chickpeas I purchase regularly from a local Mediterranean market.
 If more than 40 minutes is needed add about 1 cup of water and check again in about 20 minutes.

-Once the chickpeas are the tenderness you like, drain them and they are ready for use in your dish or dishes.
+Once the chickpeas are the tenderness you like, lift them out with a strainer or large slotted spoon and they are ready for use in your dish or dishes.
 The chickpeas will stay good to use in the refrigerator for up 4 days.

 Let the remaining chickpea stock cool before storing in the refrigerator or freezer.
 Date your storing containers and store and/or use in your dish.
 Tip: if using a felt pen or sharpie to date the outside of the jar, write the date on the jar before adding the stock so the jar is dry.